huggingface/hub-docs/docs/hub/model-card-annotated.md

 # Evaluation

 **Section Overview:** This section describes the evaluation protocols, what is being measured in the evaluation, and provides the results.
-Evaluation is ideally constructed with factors, such as domain and demographic subgroup, and metrics, such as accuracy, which are prioritized in light of foreseeable error contexts and groups.
-Target fairness metrics should be decided based on which errors are more likely to be problematic in light of the model use.
+Evaluation ideally has at least two parts, with one part looking at quantitative measurement of general performance ([Testing Data, Factors & Metrics](#testing-data-factors--metrics)), such as may be done with benchmarking; and another looking at performance with respect to specific social safety issues ([Societal Impact Assessment](#societal-impact-assessment-optional)), such as may be done with red-teaming.
 You can also specify your model's evaluation results in a structured way in the model card metadata.
 Results are parsed by the Hub and displayed in a widget on the model page.
 See https://huggingface.co/docs/hub/model-cards#evaluation-results.

 ## Testing Data, Factors & Metrics

+_Evaluation is ideally **disaggregated** with respect to different factors, such as task, domain and population subgroup; and calculated with metrics that are most meaningful for foreseeable contexts of use.
+Equal evaluation performance across different subgroups is said to be "fair" across those subgroups; target fairness metrics should be decided based on which errors are more likely to be problematic in light of the model use.
+However, this section is most commonly used to report aggregate evaluation performance on different task benchmarks._

 ### Testing Data

 `testing_data`

-_Ideally this links to a Dataset Card for the testing data._
+_Describe testing data or link to its Dataset Card._

 ### Factors

 `testing_factors`

 _What are the foreseeable characteristics that will influence how the model behaves?
-This includes domain and context, as well as population subgroups.
-Evaluation should ideally be **disaggregated** across factors in order to uncover disparities in performance._
+Evaluation should ideally be disaggregated across these factors in order to uncover disparities in performance._

 ### Metrics

 `testing_metrics`

-_What metrics will be used for evaluation in light of tradeoffs between different errors?_
+_What metrics will be used for evaluation?_

 ## Results

 `results`

 _Results should be based on the Factors and Metrics defined above._

 ### Summary

 `results_summary`

 _What do the results say?
 This can function as a kind of tl;dr for general audiences._

+## Societal Impact Assessment [optional]

+_Use this free text section to explain how this model has been evaluated for risk of societal harm, such as for child safety, NCII, privacy, and violence.
+This might take the form of answers to the following questions:_

+- _Is this model safe for kids to use?
+Why or why not?_
+- _Has this model been tested to see if it can be used for non-consensual intimate imagery (including CSEM)?_
+- _Has this model been tested to see if it can be used for violent activities, or to depict violence?
+What were the results?_

+_Quantitative numbers on each issue may also be provided._

 # Model Examination [optional]